UPDATE: Police investigate death of man at Macoucherie River

 Bazil’s body was fished out of the river at about 7:30 am on Monday, December 11 and was officially pronounced dead by a medical doctor.

-He said a coroner’s inquest will be convened and investigations are ongoing.
+According to Jno Baptiste, a coroner’s inquest will be convened and investigations are ongoing.

 Copyright 2012 Dominica News Online, DURAVISION INC. All Rights Reserved.
 This material may not be published, broadcast, rewritten or distributed.

-Note: UPDATE: Police investigate death of man at Macoucherie RiverDominica News Online - Monday, December 11th, 2017 at 11:17 AM